Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 Final Thoughts

-Whichever dinghy cover you choose, protecting your inflatable or dinghy is vital to get the best out of your vessel for years to come.
+Whichever dinghy cover you choose, protecting your inflatable or dinghy is vital to ensuring the best possible use of your vessel for years to come.

-If you want my advice, think about how the cover performs when you're towing and think about how well it repels the elements.
-Also, think about the cost as the cheapest option is not necessarily the best one.
+If you want my advice, consider how the cover performs when you're towing and how well it repels the elements.
+Also, consider the cost, as the cheapest option is not necessarily the best one.

 For me, a decent boat cover should be durable, have sturdy straps for security and be waterproof.
 Everything else is a bonus.